astrofrog/git-workflows/README.md

-# git-tricks
+# git-workflows

-Scripts used to perform various complex git actions
+This is a personal repository I use to store scripts to reproduce complex git workflows I've had to do in the past.
+Reproducibility yay!